-COMING LATE: If a student is late to class without an approved reason, it is a tardy.
-If a student arrives tardy, he/she must report to the office, then quickly go to class.
-BP 5113.1 and AR 5113.1 describe the policy for Chronic Absence And Truancy.
+COMING LATE: If a student is late to class without an approved reason it is a tardy.
+If a student is late in the morning, he/she must report to the office for a late slip, and then quickly go to class.